bautt/TPLink_Steckdosen_TA/README.md

 ```
 ## Usage
- Use Analytics Workspace to create charts:
+ Use Analytics Workspace to create charts.
+If you provided a meaningful name in the modinput configuration, you can use it as a dimension (split by inputname).

   ![Analytics](analytics.png)